bensmith83/DsFun/README.md

 This is mostly just to provide a quick implementation to show how it can be done in C#.
 This is not full featured.
 At some point I'll change it to take user input for the DC name/IP, but for now it defaults to 192.168.0.180.

+There are already great tools to do this with Powershell and various other methods, but I wasn't aware of anything in C#.
+If there's interest, I'll add features, but really I just wanted to see how easy it was.

 ## Functions
 Implemented thus far are:
 1. DsGetDcName - returns the name of a DC in the domain. takes optional DC name and/or domain name